Iron in brief

 - The recommendation for iron intake is 1.8 times higher for those following a plant-based lifestyle.
 This takes into account the low absorption rates of non-heme iron.

 - Tannins and polyphenols in foods can interfere with iron absorption.
-Soaking grains, nuts and seeds prior to cooking in addition to consuming coffee and tea apart from meals are ways to improve our iron absorption.
+Soaking grains, nuts and seeds prior to cooking in addition to consuming coffee and tea apart from meals are ways to improve iron absorption.

 - Iron-rich foods are often recommended to be consumed with vitamin C-rich foods.
 This is to increase our body's ability to absorb iron from foods.